 Resource Proprietors and Resource Custodians must ensure that secure coding practices, including security training and reviews, are incorporated into each phase of the software development life cycle.

-Unsafe coding practices results in costly vulnerabilities in application software that leads to theft of sensitive data.
+Unsafe coding practices result in costly vulnerabilities in application software that leads to the theft of sensitive data.

 Application Security Training

 A critical first step to develop a secure application is an effective training plan that allows developers to learn important secure coding principles and how they can be applied.
 Compliance with this control is assessed through Application Security Testing Program (required by MSSEI 6.2), which includes testing for secure coding principles described in OWASP Secure Coding Guidelines:

 - Output Encoding